The Light of All That Falls

 The Light of All That Falls is a 2019 epic fantasy novel by James Islington.
-It is the conclusion to his Licanius Trilogy.
+It is the conclusion to The Licanius Trilogy.
 It was preceded by The Shadow of What Was Lost and An Echo of Things to Come.
 The novel received mixed critical reviews.

 Plot

-Prior to the novel
+Prologue

 Thousands of years ago, Aarkein Devaed destroyed the Shining Lands, inhabited by the Darecians.
 This was done so that the surviving Darecians would one day create the city of Deilannis, and with it a time-traveling device.
 Shammaeloth, a demon, hopes to use the device to bring the Darklands into Andarra.
 The Venerate believe that Shammaeloth is their god, El.
 They believe that when “El” reaches Deilannis, they will be able to change the past and undo all of the crimes that they have committed in El’s name.
 Realizing that this was a lie, Devaed switched sides and created the Boundary to keep Shammaeloth away from Deilannis.
 Deilannis is destroyed, and the last survivors become the Lyth.
 Caeden plans to close the Rift to the Darklands and ensure that the two realms remain separate forever.
 To do so, he must kill all Augurs and all of the Venerate, including himself.
 The Venerate can only be killed by Licanius, which is currently being held north of the Boundary.